HenryAmm/tictactutorial/README.md

       iii) Call the turn method

-9) At the moment, the game starts on the player's turn, add a coin_toss method to mix it up a little.
-The method should:
+9) At the moment, the game starts on the player's turn, add a *coin_toss* method to mix it up a little.
+The method should

     i) print a message prompting the player to choose 1 or 2 (representing heads or tails)

-    ii) Store the player's input in a variable -The input will be a string, you need to convert it to an integer using the .to_i method.
+    ii) Store the player's input in a variable.
+The input will be a string, you need to convert it to an integer using the *.to_i* method.

         - methods can be 'chained' together like this: *choice.chomp.downCase*

-        - This example takes the variable *choice* and removes extra whitespace(*chomp*), then it converts the *choice* string to lowercase letters.
+        - This example takes the variable 'choice' and removes extra whitespace(chomp), then it converts the 'choice' string to lowercase letters.

         - There is no real limit to the number of methods you chain together, though practically 2 or 3 is standard.